 - Pesticide product labels include specific instructions for protecting workers.
 Look for the "Agricultural Use Requirements" under "Directions for Use."

 - Some labels will require that you wait a certain amount of time after you apply a pesticide before re-entering the area.
 Check for a Restricted Entry Interval (REI).

 - Employers are required to provide their employees with personal protective equipment (PPE) that is appropriate for the job.
 Make sure you inspect your PPE every time you use it for leaks or tears.

-- For many applications, there must be a central location where pesticide and emergency information is posted, including the active ingredient, when it was applied, REI, and emergency contact information.
+- For many applications, there must be a central location where pesticide and emergency information is posted, including the safety data sheet.

 - In most cases, the employer is required to post signs at the entrances to the treated area warning people not to enter during the REI.